scikit-hep/uproot3/README.md

 <TTree 'events' len=2304 at 0x73c8a1191450>
 ```

 Note that this one-liner would segfault in PyROOT because of a mismatch between ROOT's memory management and Python's.
-In uproot, there's only one memory manager, Python, and segfaults are extremely rare.
+In uproot, there's only one memory manager: Python.

 ```python
 >>> import ROOT